dcannonwalk/gettting_and_cleaning_data_project/README.md

 `run_analysis.R` contains all the code to perform the analyses described in the 5 sections/steps.

 The output of the 5th step is called `tidyData.txt`, and is uploaded with the rest of the files.

+## Script overview

+*This section describes the overview on the script file.

+*The code is divided into 5 steps as instructed in the course project.

+*Step 1 reads all the data from the sources.

+*Step 2 subsets the data containing mean and standard deviation in column names and renames them.

+*Step 3 replaces data in the activities column by its label data.

+*Step 4 renames the last unnamed column.

+*Step 5 melts the dataset and reshapes it using the mean of each variable with activity and subject as its ID.